-I thought I would post this here because it was a helpful tool (for me) when I was trying to determine how much I should be eating specifically to my age, height etc.
+I thought I would post the BMR calculation here because it was a helpful tool (for me) when I was trying to determine how much I should be eating specifically to my age, height etc.

 Before I do though there are a few things to say: